alejandrocarrillo01/Coding/README.md

-In this code i have tried to make a algorithm to solve systems of ecuations using the LU method, manually, the final version asks the costumer what numbers he has the first version has the matrix already set up.
-I understand there might be some problems if the costumers enters a matrix with 0 on it in some places.
-Im not using pivot on this method.
-Even tought there were faster ideas to solve this, i find this to be more enjoyable and code it all by hand using basic operations to solve the sistems.
-This only uses console, glad to see you checking my repository.
-Will continue to work on projects.
+This script solves systems of linear equations using LU decomposition without pivoting, coded manually using basic operations.
+The final version allows the user to input their own matrix and result vector through the console.
+The initial version used a predefined matrix.

+⚠️ Please note: since this implementation does not use pivoting, it may fail or behave unexpectedly if the input matrix has zeros in certain positions.

+I chose to implement this manually rather than using built-in LU solvers, as I find it more enjoyable and educational to understand the process step by step.

+This tool is fully console-based.
+Thanks for checking out my repository — I’ll keep working on more projects.
 Take care.
-30/March/2025
+– Alejandro Carrillo, 30/March/2025